 - 1. Start an exercise with GPS. - 2.
-Swipe left or press the middle button until you reach the navigation display. - 3.
+Press the middle button until you reach the navigation display. - 3.
 Press the lower button to open the shortcut menu. - 4.
 Scroll to Find back and tap the screen or press the middle button to select.